 A bit of background: This project has been floating around my head for a few years now, but this summer was when it really started to come together.
 In July, I was completely stoked/humbled/energized/amazed/encouraged by your response to my Master’s Research on hunger assistance.
 Then in October, I was DOUBLY stoked/humbled/energized/amazed/encouraged when my Reader Survey results came in with a TON of requests for additional sustainable food systems content.

-YOU GUYS.
+Y’ALL.
 YOU ROCK SO MUCH I CAN’T EVEN HANDLE IT.

 So this summer, I took advantage of my full-time-blogger status and went into Work-From-Wherever mode.
 (Shoutout to Kyle for letting me traipse around the country for two months to bring this project to life!
 You da best).

 I was lucky enough to spend some time with a dozen or so of the Northwest’s most incredible artisans, chefs, entrepreneurs, and food systems experts – each of whom is working, in his or her own way, to create a more accessible, sustainable food system.

 So I am PUMPED (do people still say “pumped?”) to announce the beginning of at the table.

 You can still expect the same recipes and how-to posts that you’re used to from Life As A Strawberry – at the table will just be an occasional, informative, photo-rich, delicious detour into the stories of some people doing amazing, amazing things for our food system.

 My hope is that sharing these stories (and people, and companies, and organizations, and foods) will encourage you to break away from your busy day and take a moment to connect with the people who quite literally put food on our tables and in our mouths.